10 exhibitions and events you must visit in North East England in 2026

 4. Northumberland Open Exhibition 2026 – celebrating local artistic talent

-Paintings hung on a wall 'Salon' style.
+Paintings hung on a wall 'salon' style.

 Attracting submissions from artists across the North East, the annual Open Exhibition is the largest of its type in Northumberland.
-There are over 100 artworks for you to admire.
+There are over 500 artworks for you to admire.

 But you can still have your say.
-Thousands of visitors vote to decide the People's Choice winner.
-And maybe that's the real first prize...
+Thousands of visitors vote to decide the People's Choice winner, and maybe that's the real first prize...

-The Northumberland Open Exhibition | Woodhorn Museum | Ashington | 14 February – 10 May 2026 | included with Annual Pass admission
+The Northumberland Open Exhibition | Woodhorn Museum | Ashington, Northumberland | 14 February – 10 May 2026 | included with Annual Pass admission

 5. HAPPY! – joyful art curated with young people at the Hatton